inartov555/python-automation-home-test/web/README.md

 6. Wait until the stream page is loaded and take a screenshot (saved to `artifacts/`)

 Pop‑ups/modals are handled when present.

 ---

-## ✅ What the tests do (api module)
-1. Make request
-2. Retrieve data from response
-3. Compare to expected result

----